 - that relationship has been articulated in the evidence collected and retained by the teacher.

-The Professional Learning Activities Policy details the requirements for professional learning and provides an example on how this may be recorded.
+The Professional Learning Activities (for the renewal of registration) Policy details the requirements for professional learning and provides an example on how this may be recorded.

 Recording Professional Learning Activities

 It is recommended that teachers maintain a log of their learning activities.

 You may continue to update your professional learning activities using the Professional Learning Log that is currently available through Teacher Login.